cardano-foundation/CIPs/CIP-0027/README.md

 ## Rationale

 By creating a new tag for the distinct purpose of royalties distributions, Cardano Asset makers, and Marketplaces can uniformly apply royalties to assets with predictable results.
 By creating the instructions on a single, no name token, all marketplaces will know the correct location of the royalties asset, without having to further locate it.
 By enforcing the requirement of honoring only the first mint, cardano asset buyers and owners can predict the future resale value of the assets in their possession.
-The solution is scalable to any desired royalty percentage.
+The solution is scalable to any desired royalty percentage and number of royalty addresses.
 It is easy to work with this new standard, and does not require an in depth understanding of smart contracts.

 ## Change Log